bodrick/awesome/README.md

 *   [sabrogden/Ditto](https://github.com/sabrogden/Ditto) - Ditto is an extension to the Windows Clipboard.
 You copy something to the Clipboard and Ditto takes what you copied and stores it in a database to retrieve at a later time.
 *   [microsoft/Windows-driver-samples](https://github.com/microsoft/Windows-driver-samples) - This repo contains driver samples prepared for use with Microsoft Visual Studio and the Windows Driver Kit (WDK).
 It contains both Universal Windows Driver and desktop-only driver samples.
 *   [oblitum/Interception](https://github.com/oblitum/Interception) - The Interception API aims to build a portable programming interface that allows one to intercept and control a range of input devices.
-*   [jbruchon/jdupes](https://github.com/jbruchon/jdupes) - A powerful duplicate file finder and an enhanced fork of 'fdupes'.
 *   [adrianlopezroche/fdupes](https://github.com/adrianlopezroche/fdupes) - FDUPES is a program for identifying or deleting duplicate files residing within specified directories.
 *   [cyd01/KiTTY](https://github.com/cyd01/KiTTY) - :computer: KiTTY, a free telnet/ssh client for Windows
 *   [pawelsalawa/sqlitestudio](https://github.com/pawelsalawa/sqlitestudio) - A free, open source, multi-platform SQLite database manager.